Seite wählen

 Good to know: Be there early on weekends, vacations or public holidays.
 Like other Swiss beaches, this one fills up quickly – and then it can get crowded.

-This is especially true for this classic place, because the sandy beach is one of the more crowded of the Swiss sandy beaches presented and rated in this Swiss sandy beaches report.
+This is especially true for this classic place, best known on Lake Murtej, because the sandy beach is one of the more crowded of the Swiss sandy beaches presented and rated in this Swiss sandy beaches report.

 Sandy beach Salavaux Lake Murten: how to get there by public transportation